jszakmeister/trac-backlog/README.txt

 milestone.
 This effectively treats milestones as sprints, which works well for us... and I hope it works well for you!

+The unscheduled backlog is created from tickets that are not assigned to any milestone.
+You can also view each milestone and see and individual backlog for it, but all tickets are ranked absolutely (they maintain their absolute ranking when you drag them in and out of a milestone).
+Furthermore, if you are trying this on an existing project, the initial rank for each ticket will be it's ticket id.
+You'll want to spend some time sorting your tickets.

 Bugs
 ====